 Taste: Intense sherry.
 Prune juice.
 Raisins and sultanas.
 Figs. Maple syrup.
 Dark chocolate.
 A splash of water releases some honey and apple.
 Caramel and walnut.

-Value for money: The Whiskymaker’s Reserve series could maybe have been accused of being a touch on the expensive side given the age of the spirit involved but in their defence, it seems like decent money has been invested in the casks used to make the thing.
+Thoughts: The Whiskymaker’s Reserve series could maybe have been accused of being a touch on the expensive side given the age of the spirit involved but in their defence, it seems like decent money has been invested in the casks used to make the thing.
 Each release has also been bottled at an impressive cask strength.
-They’ve all been pretty good, but this one might be their best release thus far.
+They’ve all been pretty good, but this one might be their best release yet.

-There was a time I believed the higher the strength of a whisky the better but I must be getting old because my views seem to be changing on that.
+There was a time I believed the higher the strength of a whisky, the better.
+I must be getting old because my views seem to be changing on that.
 The first edition of the Whiskymaker’s Reserve was bottled around 60% and I remember finding it rather spicy as a result.
-At “just” 52% however the Reserve No. 4 is much more approachable and the end result is altogether more charming, in my opinion.
-Sure the spirit character is mostly lost under all that wine but when it tastes this good, who really cares?
-There’s everything here you could want from a sherry-matured whisky: weight, depth, intensity…
+At “just” 52%, however, the Reserve No. 4 is much more approachable and the end result is altogether more charming, in my opinion.
+Sure, the spirit character is lost under all that wine but when it tastes this good, does it really matter?
+It has everything you could want from a sherry-matured whisky: weight, depth and intensity.

-On paper, £65 may seem a little high but in practice, after a few sips, I think the quality lives up to it.
-An excellent whisky that shows the Lakes’ team really finding their feet with what they’re doing.
-I’m beginning to wonder just how good this stuff cand get in the years ahead.
+On paper, £65 may seem a little high but in practice, I think the quality lives up to it.
+An excellent whisky that shows the Lakes’ team really finding their feet.
+I’m beginning to wonder just how good this stuff can get in the years ahead.

 If the whisky reviewed in this article has caught your eye, you can buy it from Master of Malt here.

 *Please be aware that as an affiliate I can be paid commission on any purchases you make.